New Market Tax Credit Financial Analyst

 We are seeking an enthusiastic, detailed-oriented individual to join CSH’s Finance Team to support the administration of CSH’s New Market Tax Credit (NMTC) Portfolio.

 The NMTC Portfolio currently consists of seven projects, but will soon grow to approximately twelve over the next year.
-Reporting to the Chief Financial Officer, the NMTC Portfolio Manager will manage the administration and compliance of closed projects; assist with the preparation of CSH’s annual NMTC application to the CDFI Fund; prepare required financial reporting; and assist with general New Market Tax Credit loan compliance.
+Reporting to the Chief Financial Officer, the NMTC Financial Analyst will manage the administration and compliance of closed projects; assist with the preparation of CSH’s annual NMTC application to the CDFI Fund; prepare required financial reporting; and assist with general New Market Tax Credit loan compliance.
 A successful candidate must be a self-starter and able to take initiative to successfully manage investments with minimal day-to-day supervision, and work well independently and as part of a team that includes accountants, attorneys, program and compliance consultants, program staff, co-lenders, and government agencies.

 Key Responsibility Areas Include: